You’re visiting Bryce Canyon and you need a place to eat! We’ve got you covered.

 - Need a game plan for visiting Bryce?
 Check out our step-by-step itinerary.

 This is the newest restaurant in the park and a great stop after you hike that Queens Garden/Navajo Loop Trail!
-As the name implies, they offer pizza.
-They are open 12-8pm.
+As the name implies, they offer pizza, pastries, and coffee.
+They are open 6-10 pm.

 3. Bryce Canyon General Store

 Located near the lodge and Valhalla, stop at the Bryce Canyon General Store if you just need to pick up a snack or drink.
-They offer hot dogs, chili, sandwiches, and drinks.
+They offer pizza slices, sandwiches, ice cream, and drinks.

 The Gift Shop is nearby and sells Native American art.